rdiez/Tools/VNC/README.txt

+RemoteControlPrompt.sh

-This script helps the user connect to a listening VNC viewer.
+  Helps the user connect to a listening VNC viewer.
   See the script's source code for more information.

+LinuxDesktopOverSshWithXephyr.sh

+  Remote Linux desktop with SSH and Xephyr (not actually VNC).